music literature movies Index About

 -Anthony Scibelli, Photographer

-But if the story simply ended there, happy but one-dimensional, I would not have been so affected by Klaus Nomi.
-It is simply impossible to get the film, the man, or the artist out of my head.
-His appearance, so visually striking.
-His music—those breathtaking tenor soprano falsetto arias that blended seamlessly into a rock aesthetic—as unclassifiable to record store bins as Klaus himself was to the world around him.
+If the story simply ended there, happy but one-dimensional, the story might give way to a dissolve, ultimately to be forgotten.
+But with Klaus Nomi, it is simply impossible to get the man or artist out of your head.
+Certainly, his appearance was visually striking.
+And while his music— breathtaking tenor soprano falsetto arias that blended seamlessly into a rock aesthetic—was as unclassifiable to record store bins as Klaus himself was to the world around him, it remains nothing if not unforgettable.

 “But then, after talking to him for awhile, the overwhelming feeling was that you realize, what a sweet person.
 What a nice guy.”

 Stripped down to the core of any story of human existence is the bare bones reality that we are all impossibly the same.
-No matter how different we appear on the outside, no matter how different our backgrounds or foregrounds, no matter how different our opinions, values, or beliefs, there we all are, sharing the same old story.
-We are all a bunch of freaks.
-Each and every last one of us, freaks.
-In the end, perhaps the only discernable difference is in the few that actually have the courage, grace, and pride to expose the face behind the mask.
+No matter how different we appear on the outside, no matter how different our backgrounds or foregrounds, no matter how different our opinions, values, or beliefs, we all are here, sharing the same stage.
+All of us—each and every last perfect one of us—are all a bunch of beautiful freaks.
+In the end, perhaps the only discernible difference is in the few that actually have the courage, grace, and pride to expose the face behind the mask.
 How much richer the whole is because of it.

 -G